How A Visitor Management System Can Improve Business Security and Safety

 When it comes to employee and guest safety and security in the workplace, numbers speak louder than words.
 According to the Occupational Safety and Health Administration (OSHA) “of the 5,147 fatal workplace injuries that occurred in the United States in 2017, 458 were cases of intentional injury by another person.”

 Ideally, the lobby and/or reception area serves as your first line of defense for site security.
 Yet, it’s one that often gets overlooked.
 It’s easy to be complacent about the front-of-house when security cameras and alarm systems are already installed.
-However, to maximize your security and safety efforts, these standard measures can be combined with a visitor management system.
+However, to maximize your security and safety efforts, these standard measures can be combined with visitor registration software.

 Enhancing Business Security and Safety with a VMS